sebivenlo/codestripper/README.md

 *For tags that have a payload:*

-The tag `//Start Solution::replaceWith::sometext` should be replaces with `//cs:remove:start:sometext` The tag `//End Solution::replaceWith::sometext` should be replaces with `//cs:remove:end:sometext`
+The tag `//Start Solution::replaceWith::sometext` should be replaced with `//cs:remove:start:sometext` The tag `//End Solution::replaceWith::sometext` should be replaced with `//cs:remove:end:sometext`

 the sed formula for this is
 ```sh